As a veterinarian I frequently get asked:

 -- Keep monthly premiums low by choosing a high-deductible plan with a moderate to low reimbursement cap.

--- Choose a plan that excludes items you value less (for me that would be supplements and experimental treatments) and includes items you value more (for me that would be dental care and prescription diets).
+-- Choose a plan that excludes items you value less (for me that would be supplements and experimental treatments), and includes items you value more (for me that would be dental care and prescription diets).
 Talk to your vet if you have questions about exclusions.

 Dr. Hugh, which pet insurance plan do you recommend?
 I recommend pairing a high-deductible accidental illness/injury plan from a reputable national carrier, with a general wellness plan from your local veterinarian.